Today we’re checking out TRN’s newest release, the quad-driver V80.

 While I generally prefer to listen at very low volumes, the V80 is best suited for mid to high volume listening.
 I found that as you increased the volume, bass presence increases disproportionately to treble and mid-range levels.
 At low volumes the V80’s treble is overpowering and splashy, and bass is simply lacking.
 Increasing the volume brings bass and mid-range presence up considerably more than the treble, so the V80 ends up reasonably well-balanced.
 Treble quality increases too, with it gaining a much tighter, more controlled presentation.
 While I do find this earphone tiring at higher volumes, since it was much more enjoyable that’s how I spent the majority of my listening time.

 At a suitable volume, the V80’s treble retains a forward and aggressive nature, but is well-controlled with impressive extension.
 Upper treble is quite prominent giving the V80 a lot of sparkle to instruments and air to it’s sound stage, but at the same time ends up feeling somewhat lean and unnatural.
 Compared to another quad-driver hybrid, the KZ ZS6, I actually found the V80 at least as bright if not brighter, so I was quite surprised to see next to no one having issues with it.
 With the ZS6, “piercing” seems to be the main descriptor for it’s treble, something I could easily say about the V80.
-This presentation happens to be quite enjoyable to my ears, if not slightly over exuberant on some tracks, so you won’t hear me complaining.
+This presentation happens to be quite enjoyable to my ears, if not slightly over exuberant on some tracks, but you won’t hear me complaining.

 The mid-range on the V80 isn’t as recessed as I have come to expect from hybrids in this price range and shows off a level of clarity and detail you don’t commonly hear in the under 100 USD field.
 Vocals are extremely crisp and clear, and while they come across somewhat lean or thin, there is a pleasant bit of warmth that keeps them comfortable and non-fatiguing.
 Sibilance is kept in check, only cropping up when it’s a part of the track.
 The V80 is revealing of flaws like that, and as such I recommend sticking with high quality source material.
 Tossing on some music on SoundCloud or Youtube will sound fine, but you’re notice the digital compression right off.
 Timbre I found overall fairly accurate, though not up to snuff with my baseline, the JVC HA-FXT90, with instruments sounding slightly lighter than they should.
 Still for the price it’s handled well.